BubbleCow/bubblecow-documentation/Editorial/Writers/C/Cy Tid/Spaceballs/Spaceballs - Editors Report - Developmental Editing - BubbleCow 1.md

 Maurice.
 Contract.
 - I wanted there to be something in the contract that would create more tension, see my notes above.
 I would have him sign the contract to ramp up the tension.
 ### Chapter 11
 Team talk.
 New suit.
 Dexter.
+Memory.
+- Good chapter.
+There are a few places where adding in extra location description will help to control the pace, allow the reader to connect and also help with world-building.
+### Chapter 12
+Team
-- I want
+- Good